SiliconLabs/peripheral_examples/series2/eusart/spi_secondary_dma/readme.txt

 falling edge interrupt is enabled for the chip select pin, and the device waits in the EM1 low-energy mode.
 Upon exit from EM1 the receive FIFO is cleared.
-This step is not necessary in a well-behaved SPI system, but because this example is intended to run with one of the master mode examples, which constantly transmit data, it is required so that data is received in the expected order when the main asserts the chip select.
+This step is not necessary in a well-behaved SPI system, but because this example is intended to run with one of the main mode examples, which constantly transmit data, it is required so that data is received in the expected order when the main asserts the chip select.